edubarcellos91/Covid-19-Data-Sort/README.md

 In the data source website you need to download the dataset in .csv file.

-With the software and the dataset in hand, run the .py file, choose the data order you want and the number os countries in the table.
+With the software and the dataset in hand, run the .py file, choose the data order you want and the number of countries in the table.